 Here are a few pointers to make your instrumental beat shine with vocal samples.
-And if you’re longing to enhance your skills as a hip-hop beat producer, Soundfly just launched a brand new mentored online course on hip-hop production called The Art of Hip-Hop Production.
+And if you’re longing to enhance your skills as a hip-hop beat producer, Soundfly just launched a new online course on hip-hop production called The Art of Hip-Hop Production.
 Check it out now and preview a full lesson for free!

 Find (or Create) Lyrics That Mean Something